RGBeter/Neptune/README.md

 * In most cases, desoldering said components to obtain these from a donor board.
 * Troubleshooting any issues that may arise.

+Development and testing of these PCBs has shown that successfully assembling a working board is challenging even for skilled, experienced builders.
+Please read the build notes below carefully before starting.
+If you are in any doubt, it is highly recommended to enlist the help of someone with a known track record.

 The authors are not obliged to provide support, nor shall they be held responsible for botched attempts at using these boards.
 Should you however find a legitimate flaw in the board's design or have suggestions for improvements, please feel free to